Henry Ware Lawton: Tributes

 Nine years after his death in the Philippines a statue was commissioned by Indianapolis city leaders and erected on the grounds of the Marion County Courthouse.
 The statue itself was created in 1906 and won a prize for heroic statuary at the Paris Salon competition in that year, a first for an American entry into that competition.
 The dedication ceremony for the statue was presided over by President Theodore Roosevelt and Vice President Charles W. Fairbanks, a fellow Hoosier.
 The Hoosier Poet, James Whitcomb Riley, composed a poem to commemorate the event, which was one of few appearances he made in the last years of his life as he suffered lingering complications from a stroke.
 In 1917 the monument was moved to Indianapolis's Garfield Park and rededicated.

+In Fort Wayne, Indiana, where he was raised, Northside Park was renamed in his honor in 1900 and a bronze statue of him was erected in the town's Lakeside Park in 1921.
+In Lawton Park, a memorial featuring a cannon from his time in the Philippines is on display on a limestone base.

 In Manila, the plaza fronting the Manila Central Post Office building was named "Plaza Lawton" before it was renamed in 1963 as Liwasang Bonifacio after the Philippine hero Andrés Bonifacio.
 Today, the name Lawton is used to refer to the area in between the post office building (including Liwasang Bonifacio and the Manila Metropolitan Theater) all the way up to the Park n' Ride in Padre Burgos.
 In addition, the main road leading to the Manila American Cemetery was named Lawton Avenue in his honor.

 In 1899, the Army named a fort after Lawton.
 Fort Lawton was located just northwest of downtown Seattle, near the residential neighborhood of Lawton Wood.
 While Fort Lawton was a quiet outpost prior to World War II, it became the second largest port of embarkation of soldiers and materials to the Pacific Theater during World War II.
 The fort was closed by the Army in 1971, and today the bulk of the land makes up the city of Seattle's Discovery Park.

 In 1899, the Lawton Glacier in Alaska was named for him.
 For unknown reasons, the spelling was subsequently changed to Laughton Glacier.
 Lawton, Oklahoma is named after the general, as is San Francisco's Lawton Street.

 He is portrayed in the 1997 miniseries Rough Riders by actor John S. Davies.